nitlang/nit/doc/manual/constructor.md

 ## Generalized initializers

-Initializers are methods that are automatically invoked by the new.
+Initializers are methods that are automatically invoked by `new`.
-In fact, by default, the setter of an attribute is used as a initializer.
+In fact, by default, the setter of an attribute is used as an initializer.

 `autoinit` is used to register a method as a setter.